 All recommendations must be considered in the context of an individual investor’s goals, time horizon, liquidity needs and risk tolerance.
 Not all recommendations will be in the best interest of all investors.

 Investments have varying degrees of risk.
 Some of the risks involved with equity securities include the possibility that the value of the stocks may fluctuate in response to events specific to the companies or markets, as well as economic, political or social events in the U.S. or abroad.
 Bonds are subject to interest rate, inflation and credit risks.
+Treasury bills are less volatile than longer-term fixed income securities and are guaranteed as to timely payment of principal and interest by the U.S. government.
 Investments in a certain industry or sector may pose additional risk due to lack of diversification and sector concentration.

 Then we can provide you with relevant answers.Get started